thiagocapuano/waves-documentation/en/smart-contracts/ride-language/effective-ride-examples.md

 ## Union Types

-Union Types is a powerful concept in many programming languages, expressiong a capability of a varaible to be one of allowed types.
+Union Types is a powerful concept in many programming languages, expressing a capability of a varaible to be one of allowed types.
 Union types intersect, e.g.
 given